j-easy/easy-batch/README.md

 Easy Batch is a framework that aims to simplify batch processing with Java.

-It addresses common tedious tasks such as reading, filtering and validating input data and lets you concentrate on your batch processing business logic.
+It addresses common tedious tasks such as reading, filtering, parsing and validating input data and lets you concentrate on your batch processing business logic.

 ## Key features